CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 ### Forward-Checking

 The algorithm we'll be using is 2-way branching forward-checking.
-The general idea is: given some variables which have some value-domains, along with constraints between these variables:
+The general idea is: given a number of variables which have some domains of possible values, along with some constraints between these variables:

   1. Select a variable and a value from its domain to try.
   2. Try assigning the variable to the value.
 If the constraints still hold, try